Pakistanka/Pakistanka/README.md

 ![Header](https://github.com/Pakistanka/Pakistanka/blob/main/assets/github.png)

-## I'm a Middle Frontend Developer
+## I'm a Senior Frontend Developer

-🌱 I’m currently learning Algorithms, deepen my React, Redux, TypeScript knowledge.

 Also I'm a mentor at the HTMLAcademy.